pcace/ogre/readme.md

  simplify       Value for simplifying geometries (e.g., '0.1') configDxfEncoding  Set to any value to enable DXF_ENCODING=UTF-8 config writeBbox      Set to any value to enable WRITE_BBOX=YES

+Additional POST parameters for /info: upload         File to analyze (required) summary        Set to any value to show summary only features       Set to any value to show features (default) al             Set to any value to list all layers where          Attribute query (e.g., 'name="test"') sql            SQL query for filtering data dialect        SQL dialect (e.g., 'sqlite') limit          Limit number of features (e.g., '10') spat           Spatial filter 'xmin ymin xmax ymax' geomfield      Geometry field name fid            Feature ID to show layerName      Specific layer name to analyze
 ```

 ## DXF Conversion